 One this extension is activated, you will see the Dash panel at the bottom along with your favorite shortcuts.

-Open the Gnome Tweaks application.
-Go to Windows Tittlebars and toggle min/max buttons on.
+Open the Gnome Tweaks application from the dash.
+Go to Windows Tittlebars section and toggle Maximize/Minimize buttons on.

 As soon as you toggled the min/max buttons on, the minimize and maximize buttons will appear in all applications windows.

 By default, the min/max buttons are visible at the right side.
 You can change its position to left or right.